Hitan547/trader-sentiment-analysis/README.md

 ## 📊 Key Insights

 1. **Fear increases risk, not necessarily losses**

-   * PnL variability (risk) is higher during Fear regimes
+   → PnL variability is higher during Fear regimes

 2. **Large traders are more sensitive to sentiment**

-   * High-size traders show stronger performance swings
+   → High-size traders show stronger performance swings

 3. **More trading ≠ better results**

-   * Increased activity during Greed does not guarantee higher win rates
+   → Increased activity during Greed does not guarantee higher win rates

-4. **Segment-level analysis is more meaningful than averages**

-   * Different trader types react differently to sentiment
+4. **Segment-level analysis is more meaningful than averages** → Different trader types respond differently to sentiment

 ---